dxx-rebirth/dxx-rebirth/dxx-readme.txt

           it very well.
 Hint for AWE cards: asfxload -V100 8mbgmsfx.sf2
 Solution: If you use an MPU401 card, just make the following changes in SConstruct:
           Look for WANT_AWE32 and change it to WANT_MPU401.
 Then compile again.
-          If you still use make, do the changes in config.linux

 Problem:  The mouse movement is too slow.
 Is there no way to control the ship
           like in other first person shooters?
 Reason:   The Pyro is no human, it can't turn that fast. ;)
           But there is a way indeed...
-Solution: To enable a mouselook styl control tye as you know it from other
+Solution: To enable a mouselook style control tye as you know it from other
           first person shooters.
 Just start the game with the command-line option '-mouselook' to enable this.
 But to be fair to oter players which do not use mouselook it will not work in a